 Evaluate community proposals for label generation rules

-This scenario would keep the comprehensiveness and qualification parameters the same as the previous one, but lower the “experts” parameter so that the expert panel would merely review submitted proposals from the community instead of developing the representation label rules itself.
+This scenario would keep the comprehensiveness and qualification parameters the same as the previous one, but lower the “expertise” parameter so that the expert panel would merely review submitted proposals from the community instead of developing the representation label rules itself.
 Because this scenario relies on the interest of the community to develop the representation repertoires and associated variant rules, this approach would minimize the amount of work expended on code points that nobody wants.
 On the other hand, it seems possible that experts would recognize interactions and issues that might not be included in volunteer submissions.
 This could lead to considerably greater instability in the label generation rules, as problems were identified (presumably sometimes after the fact of activation in the root) and then addressed.
 Much stronger conflict-resolution mechanisms would be needed for this scenario, but it appears that the experts would act as a filter that would perform most such conflict resolution.

 Build up zone repertoires ad hoc